-The annual report of Public Information and Need of Knowledge (Pink Armenia) NGO, “Human Rights Situation of LGBT People in 2017,” was prepared in the framework of the “Promoting the Human Rights of LGBTI People in the Armenian Society” project, with financial support from the United States Agency for International Development (USAID).
+The annual report of Public Information and Need of Knowledge (Pink Armenia) NGO, “Human Rights Situation of LGBT People in 2017″․

 The domestic legislation, international recommendations, UN Universal Periodic Review, European Commission against Racism and Intolerance, Council of Europe Committee of Ministers CM/REC(2010)5 and OSCE/ODIHR hate crimes were discussed.

-Attending the event were representatives from international organizations, the police, the Ministry of Health, the Human Rights Defender’s Office, and civil society.
+Representatives from international organizations, the police, the Ministry of Health, the Human Rights Defender’s Office, and civil society attended the event.

 See the “Human Rights Situation of LGBT People in Armenia, 2017” report here.